stefenphelps/stefenphelps.com/src/content/blog/codepen-meetup-brooksville-july-25th.md

 ---
-title: 'CodePen Meetup coming to Brooksville July 25th!'
+title: "CodePen Meetup coming to Brooksville July 25th!"
 description: "Over the years of doing freelance work for local businesses and organizations, I've met quite a few people that are interested in 'coding'.
 Whether that means a specific programming language, responsive design, or just web design in general.
 They all had the same question... where do I start?"
-publishDate: '2017-07-08'
+publishDate: "2017-07-08"
 categories:
-  - 'codepen-meetup'
+  - "codepen-meetup"
-heroImage: '../../assets/images/Black-Large.png'
+heroImage: "../../assets/images/Black-Large.png"
-author: 'Stefen Phelps'
+author: "Stefen Phelps"
 ---

 Over the years of doing freelance work for local businesses and organizations, I've met quite a few people that are interested in "coding".
 Whether that means a specific programming language, responsive design, or just web design in general.
 They all had the same question... "where do I start?"